Technologies drive scientific progress

 Arc's Technology Centers

-To achieve our goals, Arc is building five Technology Centers: biotech-like technology R&D hubs that will partner with our Core Investigators to develop and apply advanced technologies to unlock new discoveries across human complex diseases by tackling five technological areas: Multi-Omics, Genome Engineering, Cellular Models, Mammalian Models, and Computation.
+To achieve our goals, Arc is building five Technology Centers: biotech-like technology R&D hubs that will partner with our Core Investigators to develop and apply advanced technologies to unlock new discoveries across human complex diseases by tackling five technological areas: Multi-Omics, Genome Engineering, Cellular Models, Mammalian Models, and Computational.
 Arc Technology Centers will form one of the three pillars of the Arc model, parallel to the high-risk research in our Investigators’ labs and our investment in infrastructure supporting the translation of biomedical discoveries into clinical breakthroughs.

 State-of-the-art technology development requires cross-functional teams united around a common goal.
 Take a field like single cell sequencing, for instance, where experts in sequencing technology, microfluidics, software development, statistics, informatics, genomics, instrumentation, and chemistry all needed to come together to make a transformative leap forward in biology.
 These partnerships rarely happen in academia, and in other fields, they have been exceedingly difficult to fund and integrate.
 This kind of interdisciplinary teamwork is a key tenet of Arc’s Technology Centers.